brianm/bdsh/README.md

     new-window -d -n $host 'sh /tmp/test/freki/command | tee /tmp/test/freki/out.log'

+We can capture some basic stuff like timing and exit status in a metadata file in the output directory.
+Basically, track all state in some metadata files. need to decide if we want to use locks or just rely on file existing or not exsiting.
+Only file client should ever write to is `.keep`, which is only used at program exit, so no race condition there.

 ## useful stuff

 ### if rust (which is overkill, but fun)